J0EK3R/pxt-mk6hub/README.md

 ### for micro:bit v2

-This linebeacon extension conflicts with bluetooth extension, so can't be used together.
+This mk6hub extension conflicts with bluetooth extension, so can't be used together.

 ### for micro:bit v1

-This linebeacon extension works with bluetooth extension.
+This mk6hub extension works with bluetooth extension.

 ## Usage